All Episodes

 I was negotiating with Ghani in just December of this last year with the Secretary of Defense.

-This is not an easy task, but you have to have those conversations.
+But you have to have those conversations.

-You have to have those meetings and you have to have assistant mechanisms in place along the way to allow them to have a quid pro quo, if you will, for lack of a better term, in terms of the representations each side makes.
+And you have to have assistant mechanisms in place along the way to allow them to have a quid pro quo, if you will, for lack of a better term, in terms of the representations each side makes.

 We were talking about the distinction between the Taliban and the Haqqani network.

-What about ISIS and ISIS K?
+What about ISIS and ISIS-K?

 I think that could be lost on a number of people.